sriyogesh94/dcos-docs/1.9/tutorials/examples-repo.md

 ---
-post_title: Examples Repository
+post_title: DC/OS Services Tutorials
 menu_order: 200
 ---

-These tutorials demonstrate how to use DC/OS components and stateless and stateful DC/OS services.
-These tutorials are located in the [https://github.com/dcos/examples/](https://github.com/dcos/examples/) repository.
+These tutorials demonstrate how to install and use DC/OS services.
+The tutorials are located in the [https://github.com/dcos/examples/](https://github.com/dcos/examples/) repository.

 **Important:** These tutorials are not configured for Enterprise DC/OS strict mode.